metamn/c/README.md

 ### Understandability

-Naming components and locating them in the source code should follow a rule everybody can easily understand and learn in a day
+1. Naming components and locating them in the source code should follow a rule everybody can easily understand and learn in a day
+2. There should be a live documentation for all components, made both for designers and developers

+### Automation

+1. There should be scripts generating component skeletons, component collections, and merging them into webpages
+2. Designers and developers should focus only on creating things not on the underlying infrastructure

+### Best practices

+1. Both source code and the generated final website should incorporate industry best practices

 ## Example